Local Authors

 Although not a Goldhanger

-in Tolleshunt Darcy, so he was the village GP for 68 years.
-All his working
+worked in Tolleshunt Darcy, so he was the village GP for 68 years.
+All his

-life he maintained a detailed diary of his many exploits and interests which
+working life he maintained a detailed diary of his many exploits and

 contains many references to Goldhanger and the immediate area, and is a